 What you need to know about "good" and "bad" cholesterol

-When is the last time you had your cholesterol checked?
+When was the last time you had your cholesterol checked?

-Despite the fact that high cholesterol has been linked to a number of serious health complications, including an increased risk of heart disease, the vast majority of American adults are not sure just how high or low their low-density lipoproteins (LDL) and high-density lipoproteins (HDL) levels are.
-But what you don’t know, in fact, can hurt you.
+Despite the fact that high cholesterol has been linked to a number of serious health complications including an increased risk of heart disease and stroke, the vast majority of American adults are not sure just how high or low their low-density lipoproteins (LDL) and high-density lipoproteins (HDL) levels are.
+But what you don’t know can hurt you.

 WHAT IS CHOLESTEROL?

 Cholesterol is a waxy substance that is made naturally by the liver and obtained from food sources.
-While it typically gets a bad wrap, cholesterol actually plays a critical role in the functioning of the body, helping your system:
+While it typically gets a bad rap, cholesterol actually plays a critical role in how your body functions.
+It helps your system:

-Cholesterol is found in every cell in your body, and, without it, your system would not function properly.
+Cholesterol is found in every cell in your body, and without it, your system would not function properly.
 However, too much of it can be a bad thing.
 Cholesterol cannot be dissolved into your bloodstream, so it has to be transported by lipoproteins.
 There are two types of lipoproteins: low-density lipoproteins (LDL) and high-density lipoproteins (HDL).
 Let’s take a minute to talk more about HDL vs. LDL cholesterol.

-LDL, commonly referred to as the “bad” cholesterol, carries cholesterol to cells throughout your body and can cause cholesterol to buildup within your arteries.
+LDL, commonly referred to as the “bad” cholesterol, carries cholesterol to cells throughout your body and can cause cholesterol to build up within your arteries.
 This “plaque” can eventually lead to arterial blockage and an increased risk for heart disease and stroke.
 The higher your LDL levels, the greater risk you have of developing heart disease or suffering a stroke.

 HDL, conversely known as the “good” cholesterol, absorbs cholesterol and carries it away from your heart and other organs and back to the liver, which flushes it from the body.
 HDL has also been noted for its anti-inflammatory properties.
-And recent studies have also shown a correlation between low HDL levels and risk of dementia and memory loss.
+Recent studies have also shown a correlation between low HDL levels and risk of dementia and memory loss.
 In contrast to LDL, the higher your HDL levels, the better.

 ARE YOU AT RISK?

 High cholesterol itself does not have symptoms, which is why so many do not take proactive measures to treat it.
 But given that about one in every six adult Americans has high cholesterol, and the fact that even children can develop it, it is crucial that you consider the facts when learning about HDL vs. LDL cholesterol.

 According to the Center for Disease Control (CDC):

-• People with high total cholesterol have approximately twice the risk for heart disease as people with idea levels
+- People with high total cholesterol have approximately twice the risk for heart disease as people with ideal levels.

 This is why the National Heart, Lung and Blood Institute and the National Institutes of Health (NIH) recommends getting your cholesterol checked at age 20, and then every 5 years after that.
 This way, your physician will be able to monitor your cholesterol levels and help you develop a treatment plan if necessary.